himanibirhade/Sample_PDF_Viewer_Application/Sample PDF Viewer Installation Guide.md

 This section describes the basic features to get you started with the PDF Viewer.

-- **Navigation Pane**: It is situated on the left side and provides a table of contents of the document along with the thumbnails for each page for quick navigation.
+- **Navigation Pane**: It is situated on the left side of the application and provides a table of contents of the document along with the thumbnails for each page for quick navigation.
 - **Toolbar**: It contains all the tools required for interacting with the PDF document.
 Each tool has multiple options, which can be viewed by hovering the cursor over the desired tool.
   Icons for tools, such as, opening a PDF file, zooming, and page navigation are easily available.
 - **Viewing Options**: Various viewing options, such as, continuous scroll, single page view, and full-screen mode are available on the `Toolbar`.